 From a young age, Mufasa taught Simba that even though lions are the most powerful animals in the kingdom, they would be nothing without the other species existing in their ecosystem (cue “The Circle of Life”).
 The same applies to business – though a leader may be the figurehead of an organization, the business itself would likely crumble if not for the effort of the employees working beneath them.
 It is important to follow Mufasa’s lead and treat all members of an organization with this same “balance and respect” to keep your company flourishing.

-Which movies have inspired you be be a better leader?
+Which movies have inspired you to be a better leader?
 What are your favorite motivational quotes from pop culture?
 How are you celebrating World Lion Day?
 Let us know in the comments!